piceaTech/node-gitlab-2-github/README.md

 This is an array (empty per default) that may contain string values.
 Any note/comment in any issue, that contains one or more of those string values, will be skipped (meaining not migrated).
 Note that this is case insensitive, therefore the string value `foo` would also lead to skipping notes containing a (sub)string `FOO`.

+Suggested values:

-Suggested values are things like `time spent`, since those kind of terms can be used in GitLab to track time, they are rather meaningless in Github though.
+- `time spent`, since those kind of terms can be used in GitLab to track time, they are rather meaningless in Github though
+- action entries, such as `changed the description`, `added 1 commit`, `mentioned in merge request`, etc as they are interpreted as comments

 #### mergeRequests